 10) Create an area for assumptions and main drivers at the beginning (top or left) of the model.
-Jake Perlman-Garr of Datavore points out that this helps facilitate both the auditing and tweaking of forecasts, and also helps a potential investor understand better what the entrepreneur thinks are the important drivers of their business.
+Jake Perlman-Garr of Datavore points out that this helps facilitate both the auditing and tweaking of forecasts and also helps a potential investor understand better what the entrepreneur thinks are the important drivers of their business.
 One common option is a dedicated assumptions tab that flows into the rest of the model, and then outputs key pieces of data right at the bottom of the assumptions tab, so that the key inputs and outputs are in one place.

 11) Separate out your model output.
 Some model users will want to stress-test assumptions and explore the detailed calculations throughout a model, but many important decision makers will only want to look at selected outputs (e.g. financial statement summaries, valuation analysis, ratio analysis, etc.) once a model has been finalized.
 Make this easy for them by creating a dedicated presentation outputs section and positioning it at the front of the spreadsheet.

 12) Design for printing.
 Important decision makers often don’t attend meetings with a laptop, so they’re likely to print key model assumptions and outputs as meeting discussion points.
-Setting print areas, page breaks and scaling to ensure quick and easy high-quality printing will put you in favour with model users and allow them to impress colleagues with the printed outputs.
-I recommend insert report title, date printed, and page number on every footer, for easy auditing.
+Setting print areas, page breaks and scaling to ensure quick and easy high-quality printing will put you in favor with model users and allow them to impress colleagues with the printed outputs.
+I recommend inserting report title, date printed, and page number on every footer, for easy auditing.

 13) Design for auditability.
 Ideally, create a visual map of the structure of your analysis, so readers can understand the logic of your model.
-Datavore is a New York startup which is working to improve on the functionality of existing tools like Microsoft Excel by creating a visual display of the calculations comprising complex analyses such as a financial model. this allows for easier auditing and if/then testing that flows through each step.
+Datavore is a New York startup which is working to improve the functionality of existing tools like Microsoft Excel by creating a visual display of the calculations comprising complex analyses such as a financial model.
+This allows for easier auditing and if/then testing that flows through each step.
 Here’s a Datavore sample of a visual summary of a model:

 14) Explain assumptions and make sure they tie to reality.
 A model that shows X% growth over time with no embedded correlation to sales/marketing is a huge red flag.
 More reasonable: a company with a direct sales model may drive revenue growth based on the number of productive sales reps and a quota, with a target that is higher over time.
 If assumptions get better over time (lower customer acquisition, higher gross profit, better retention), note how you plan to achieve those milestones in the model.
 A more mature organization may project future revenues based on their actual sales pipeline, with a probability adjusted percentage based on stage.